DevOps-MBSE/AaC/docs/docs/plugins/index.md

 aac gen-plugin <path/to/aac_plugin_model.yaml>
 ```

 The plugin generator does support generating first-party and third-party plugins.
 The generator uses the path of AaC plugin file to identify if it is within an AaC repository, if the path contains "src/aac/plugins/" then the plugin is classified as being a first-party plugin.
-Otherwise, if the path doesn't contain "src/aac/plugins/" then the plugin is assumed to be third-party and is generated with an independent python project skeleton.
+Otherwise, if the path doesn't contain "src/aac/plugins/" then the plugin is assumed to be third-party and is generated with an independent Python project skeleton.

 ## Third Party Plugins